das-arghya/tw/README.md

 3. switch into root user to avoid permission issues.
 4. Run the script "setup.sh"
 5. Run the "test.sh" to check the application deployment
+6. The application should be available via nginx on default port 80.

 WARNING!
 Sometimes the provisioning of ec2 machines on AWS fails on apt-get, it happens randomly maybe 1 out of 3,4 times.
 I was not able to find a root cause for the issue, could track it to this: